Skip to main content

 kubectl get mutatingwebhookconfigurations.admissionregistration.k8s.io -l "kubewarden"

-If these resources are not automatically removed, you can remove them manually by using the following command:
+If these resources are not automatically removed, remove them manually by using the following command:

 kubectl delete -l "kubewarden" validatingwebhookconfigurations.admissionregistration.k8s.io